a16z-infra/ai-town/ARCHITECTURE.md

 Agents will execute any game state changes, and schedule operations to do anything that requires a long-lived request or accessing non-game tables.
 The flow generally is:

-1. Logic in `tickAgent` can read and modify game state as time progresses, such as waiting until the agent is near another player to start talking.
+1. Logic in `Agent.tick` can read and modify game state as time progresses, such as waiting until the agent is near another player to start talking.
 2. When there is something that needs to talk to an LLM or read/write external data, it calls `startOperation` with a reference to a Convex function: generally an `internalAction`.